-- Non-UK issuers whose shares are traded on a regulated market, and for whom the UK is their home Member State, must comply with the Transparency Directive's (TD) minimum disclosure requirements only (super-equivalent requirements do not apply).
-However, non- EEA issuers can be exempt from certain TD requirements if their domestic regime is deemed equivalent, or if the issuer complies with the requirements of the law of a non-EEA State that we consider equivalent. - EEA issuers who comply with their home Member State notification obligations will not be expected to comply with DTR 5
+- Non-UK issuers whose shares are traded on a regulated market, and for whom the UK is their home mMember sState, must comply with the Transparency Directive's (TD) minimum disclosure requirements only (super-equivalent requirements do not apply).
+However, non-EEA issuers can be exempt from certain TFD requirements if their domestic regime is deemed equivalent, or if the issuer complies with the requirements of the law of a non-EEA State that we consider equivalent. - EEA issuers who comply with their home Mmember Sstate notification obligations, incorporated in another member state with a registered office located other than in the UK, whose shares are traded on a UK regulated market, will not be expected to comply with DTR 5, as they will already be required to comply with corresponding requirements in their home member states.